f5devcentral/f5-big-iq-lab/docs/class9/module1/lab3.rst

 |

-Launch a RDP session to have access to the Ubuntu Desktop.
-To do this, in your UDF deployment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *XRDP*
+Launch a Console/RDP session to have access to the Ubuntu Desktop.
+To do this, in your UDF deployment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *Console* or *XRDP*

+.. note:: Modern laptops with higher resolutions you might want to use 1440x900 and once XRDP is launched Zoom to 200%)

 .. image:: ../pictures/module1/img_module1_lab3_5.png
    :align: center